civicrm/civicrm-core/ext/afform/README.md

 ## Development: Quick Start

-As an upstream publisher of a form, you can define the default, canonical substance of the form by creating a folder named `afform/<MY-FORM>`.
+As an extension author, you can define a form along with its default, canonical content.
+Simply create a folder named  `afform/<MY-FORM>`.
 In this example, we create a form named `foobar`:

 ```